 Dogs, cats and other pets must be vaccinated against rabies at three (3) months of age and must receive rabies booster shots as required.
 Dogs must wear a current rabies tag on a collar or harness.
 Failure to have both tags on a dog's collar could result in costly penalties.
 Cats are not required to wear a rabies tag but their owners must be able to provide written proof of vaccination.

-Every animal that has bitten a person shall be confined for ten (10) days at the direction of the animal control department and at the expense of the animal's owner.
+Every animal that has bitten a person shall be confined for ten (10) days at the direction of the Animal Services department and at the expense of the animal's owner.
 Failure to report an animal bite or the whereabouts of an animal that has bitten is unlawful.

 The owner of an impounded animal may redeem the animal within five (5) days of impoundment by paying all fees and penalties due.
 Failure to reclaim an animal does not relieve the animal's owner from paying all applicable fees and penalties.

-The person or business engaged in aggression training of dogs must register the dog with the department of animal control.
+The person or business engaged in aggression training of dogs must register the dog with the department of Animal Services.
 Guard or aggression-trained dogs must wear a guard-dog tag.

 No person or business may possess, harbor or have an inherently dangerous exotic animal or wild animal.
 Exemptions to this rule include lawfully operated pet shops, zoos, veterinarians, wildlife rehabilitators with proper permits and scientific research facilities.